Penny167/meet/README.md

 Users can filter events by location, expand events to see detailed event descriptions, and view summary information about the event subject areas and the number of events by location, using charts.

-The objectives of this project were:
+The objectives of this project were to:
-  - To build a simple react app using a test-driven development approach; and
+  - **Build a simple react app using a test-driven development approach; and**
-  - To implement a remote authentication server that uses the OAuth2.0 protocol to authenticate users and authorize their requests to the Google Calendar API using their Google credentials.
+  - **Implement a remote authentication server that uses the OAuth2.0 protocol to authenticate users and authorize their requests to the Google Calendar API using their Google credentials.**

 Further details about the testing performed can be found in the Testing section below.